vikas-bandaru/exciting-java/docs/resources/exercises/session_time/week2/day08.md

 **Note:**
 > For now, we can say that the types of both must be the same, although we shall see in later weeks that this is not the whole truth.

+**Object Diagram Drawing Practice Exercise**
+Draw an Object Diagram of Student class about how it's constructor initializes the fields.

 **Let's Experiment:**
 1. Suppose that the class `Pet` has a field called `name` that is of the type `String`.
 Write an assignment statement in the body of the following constructor so that the `name` field will be initialized with the value of the constructor’s parameter.